Interested in Classics for All?

 Both Prosecution and Defence called upon witnesses such as Cicero, Plutarch and Shakespeare to argue their sides, much to their juror’s amusement.
 The votes were cast and Brutus and the Assassins were acquitted, resulting in a sigh of relief from the Assassins (represented by pupils from Bishop Thomas Grant School).

-You can watch the full trail here or read about it in this case study.
+You can watch the full trial here or read about it in this case study.

 These events were organised by the Lawyers Group in support of Classics for All, which aims to introduce or extend the teaching of classical subjects in state schools.